 We enjoyed a wonderful dinner on our last night where we toasted the end of our journey’s to Africa and our 3 days in Paris.

 - It was exactly a year ago when we went to Paris and I have been thinking about this post since I left.
 I am sooo glad I finally got it done.
 One thing for certain, nothing has changed, so better later than never.
 I will say that it has been so fun for me to relive our quick visit there and we hope that when you decide to take a trip to Paris, you can use some of our tips.
-I would love to know if you go there any time soon.
-This guide could also be implemented for any length of your stay.

 - Next stop, Montrose, Colorado for most of the summer with the exceptions of some quick side trips.
 I am looking forward to lots of walking, fishing, hiking and just enjoying the great outdoors!!
 Stay tuned on SnapChat and Instastories.